bilby-dev/bilby/CONTRIBUTING.md

 **Reviewing Changes**

-If you are reviewing a merge request (either as a core developer or just as an interested party) please keep these three things in mind
+If you are reviewing a pull request (either as a core developer or just as an interested party) please keep these three things in mind

 * If you open a discussion, be timely in responding to the submitter.
 Note, the reverse does not need to apply.
-* Keep your questions/comments focused on the scope of the merge request.
+* Keep your questions/comments focused on the scope of the pull request.
 If while reviewing the code you notice other things which could be improved, open a new issue.
-* Be supportive - merge requests represent a lot of hard work and effort and should be encouraged.
+* Be supportive - pull requests represent a lot of hard work and effort and should be encouraged.

-Reviewers should follow these rules when processing merge requests:
+Reviewers should follow these rules when processing pull requests:

 * Always wait for tests to pass before merging MRs.
 * Delete branches for merged MRs (by core devs pushing to the main repo).